tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 3. Select your S3 bucket.
 4. Set the event type to "All object create events".
 5. Add .gz as the suffix so non-data files do not trigger the lambda
 6. Add the prefix `DDBStreamCDC` to collect all your exports into a common folder.
-Note that this prefix is also used in the createSnapshot.sh script if you want to change it.
+Note that this prefix is also used in the utils script if you want to change it.
 7. Set the Destination as your Lambda Function ARN.

 ### 7. Add DynamoDB Trigger(s)